yafig/spec/README.md

 This project is an initiative for me (and other contributors) to learn *in public* by building a real project from scratch.
 I am pretty sure I have a lot of things to learn along this journey.
 This is my greenfield to test new technologies that interest me.

+Few parts of this system is not implemented consistently.
+For example you will see one module is implemented in MVC architecture and another is in Clean architecture.
+This is **intentional** because I wanted to learn different approaches to do the same thing.
+In programming, there is no one right way to implement things, so I got to learn them all.
+That is why the system is implemented in both monolith & microservice, and different architectures & tech stacks.

+The speed is not my priority in this project.
+It may takes time for me to understand many of the framework/technology in detail, so I don't mind taking a longer time to understand them in detail.

 ## Detailed Specs

 Refer to following documents for more information: